THE POWER OF ONE:

 - RTU Ionizers.
 Collage has added RTU ionizers in our HVAC systems.
 This technology kills pathogens and viruses in the air and helps ensure circulated air is safe.

 - Contact-less restrooms.
 We have minimized touch points in all restrooms with automatic toilets, sinks, soap dispensers and paper towel dispensers.

 - Increased sanitation of high-touch areas and daily professional cleaning of the facility.
-The brand-new furniture package features materials and fabrics that can be cleaned with a hospital grade disinfectant.

 - Expanded our foot print significantly with the new building to allow for effective social distancing.